 Is there a fee to stay at Boulder Crest Arizona or Virginia?

-No, there are no costs associated with your stay at Boulder Crest Retreat Virginia.
+No, there are no costs associated with your stay at Boulder Crest Virginia or Arizona.
 However, if you choose to take part in any off-site recreational activities, you may be subject to regular fees through those providers.

 When is check-in and check-out?